Boeing deliveries reach highest monthly level since March 2019

 Deliveries of the long-haul jet have been halted for a year as Boeing and regulators address production problems.

 In new business, Boeing won 50 airplane orders in June, including 49 MAX, of which 48 were sold to customers whose names were not immediately disclosed.
-The one public purchaser was American Airlines.
+The one public purchaser was American Airlines AAL.O

-Boeing took cancellations for 35 planes in June, mainly related to airline restructurings, including 29 jets originally earmarked for Norwegian Air.
+Boeing took cancellations for 35 planes in June, mainly related to airline restructurings, including 29 jets originally earmarked for Norwegian Air NAS.OL.

 In total during the first half, Boeing booked 286 gross orders and took 100 cancellations, leaving a net total of 186 orders after cancellations and conversions.

 Europe's Airbus AIR.PA on Friday posted 259 net orders after cancellations in the first half, up sharply from a year earlier.
-Deliveries were flat at 297 airplanes .
+Deliveries were flat at 297 planes. .

 After retrieving a six-month total of 19 jets from an accounting category designed to filter out orders unlikely to be fulfilled, Boeing ended the first half with an adjusted total of 205 net orders as it took a more optimistic view on some deals.

-Boeing's undelivered backlog after these regular accounting adjustments stood at 4,239 units at end-June.
+Boeing's undelivered backlog after these so-called ASC-606 accounting adjustments stood at 4,239 units at end-June.

 ((tim.hepher@thomsonreuters.com; +33 1 49 49 54 52; Reuters Messaging: tim.hepher.thomsonreuters@reuters.net))